 Study by LexisNexis Risk Solutions mentioned above shows that to deal with AML compliance challenges many UK companies commit 70% of their budgets for staff training but not for technology development.
 And this is a significant part for building a solid security strategy, since every employee must be aware of their security-related responsibilities and any changes in laws and procedures in order to comply with them and be able to react promptly in case of emergency.

 Whether you choose a development team or a third-party cloud storage solution, you should be confident that they can be trusted in terms of fintech security.

 In the background of the current high demand for creating reliable products, most large corporations have established high security standards and all their contractors must comply with the requirements set.
 Before release, any IT project shall go through mandatory checks including but not limited to penetration tests and code audits.

 Surf projects are well-prepared for such checks, as we have the internal security guidelines and best practices for processing and storage of sensitive data.
-Every team member is aware of them and uses them at every stage of the app development workflow.
+Every team member is aware of them and uses them at every prod of the app development workflow.
 Surf security practices and standards have more than once successfully passed clients’ audits.

 - Promote cybersecurity mindset